ILLIXR/ILLIXR/docs/docs/Boba_README.md

 `BOBA_DEMO_LAUNCHER` remains available as a direct launcher override.
 No machine-specific path is compiled into the plugin.

+## Select Boba frame transport

+Selecting `boba_quest_native_server` as the CMake build profile, or enabling `USE_BOBA_STREAMING_SERVER`, enables Boba's presentation and overlay metadata in the frame protocol for that desktop build.
+Build the Quest client with `--boba` as shown below so it reads the same format.

+For a manual Android build, use
+`./gradlew -PILLIXR_ENABLE_BOBA=ON :app:assembleDebug`.
+Other offload clients can enable the same support with CMake's `-DILLIXR_ENABLE_BOBA=ON` option.
+Ordinary builds default to the original frame format without this metadata.

+Both endpoints must use matching settings.
+Rebuild the desktop and Quest client when switching between the two formats; selecting a runtime profile alone does not change the compiled frame protocol.
+With `--no-build`, reuse an APK built with the matching setting.

 ## Install the native Quest app

 The first installation requires a Quest with developer mode enabled, connected